bardsley/merseysidelatinfestival/README.md

 1. Create a new branch from develop
 2. Make changes until happy
 3. Push to github
-4. Create a pull request to develop
     1. It built successfully and youve playde with the preview?, Carry on to 5 and collect £200
     2. Do not pass go, fix it and go back to 2
-5. Merge the pull request with a Squash and a nice message
-6. Delete branch locally and on remote and switch back to develop (and pull you new single commit)
+4. Squash chanegs onto develop with a good message combined mesage
-6. Create a pull request to main if happy to "go live"
+5. Create a pull request to main if happy to "go live"
 7. Merge Commit to main (one feature = one commit)